Today I will review the use of three different drugs, which occasionally are prescribed simultaneously or in combination with one another.

 Naproxen and other NSAIDs are used to help with pain and inflammation.
-Naproxen is the most commonly used NSAIDs as it offers good efficacy with a low incidence of side effects.
+Naproxen is the most commonly used NSAID as it offers good efficacy with a low incidence of side effects.

-- Acute gout
+- Acute gout.

-- Painful menstruation
+- Painful menstruation.

-NSAIDs, including naproxen, have a well-defined mechanism of action.
-NSAIDs stop production of prostaglandins, which play a role in the inflammation process.
+NSAIDs, including Naproxen, have a well-defined mechanism of action.
+NSAIDs stop the production of prostaglandins, which play a role in the inflammation process.